On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

 Throughout this section we suppose that $\operatorname{char}(k)\neq 2,3$, that $A_1$ has a simple node and that $S_0$ doesn't have tigers in $\tilde{S}_0$.

 \begin{remark} The proof of \cite[Proposition 13.5]{mckernan} still works in our setting. \end{remark}

 We fix notation as in \cite[Chapter 17]{mckernan}.

 \begin{notation} Let $C$ and $D$ be the two branches of $A_1$ at the node, and $c,d$ be the points of $T_1$ where the branches meet $\Sigma_1$.
-We can assume that the first two blow ups of $h:\tilde{T}_1\rightarrow S_1$ are along $C$.
+We may assume that the first two blow ups of $h:\tilde{T}_1\rightarrow S_1$ are along $C$.
 Let $r+1$ be the initial number of blow ups along $C$, $r\geqslant 1$.
-Note that $d$ in necessarily singular. \end{notation}
+Note that $d$ is necessarily singular. \end{notation}